 Who Is Brooklyn Beckham?

 Brooklyn Joseph Beckham was born on March 4, 1999 — and made his media debut five weeks later.
-He appeared with his parents in an OK Magazine photo-shoot at their penthouse flat in Manchester, England, for which they were reportedly paid $1.8 million, a record-breaking sum at the time.
-Two months after, in July 1999, David and Victoria Beckham got married, famously sitting on gold thrones at their reception.
+He appeared with his parents in an OK Magazine photo-shoot at their penthouse flat in Manchester, England.
+Two months after, in July 1999, his parents got married, famously sitting on gold thrones at their reception.

 To celebrate Brooklyn’s fifth birthday in March 2004, he was given an $18,000 party in a giant, white marquee at Beckingham Palace.
 He was already being hailed as a celebrity in his own right: “His cheeky grin is as instantly recognizable as his mother’s famous pout,” observed the London Evening Standard.
 The newspaper went on to report that Brooklyn did not yet attend school regularly, but was educated at home by a governess.
 Due to his parents’ busy working lives, he was often looked after by his extended family — and accompanied by caretakers in public.

 Brooklyn's famous godparents are Elton John and Elizabeth Hurley.

 David signed a four-year contract to play for the Spanish club Real Madrid in 2003.
 He moved to Madrid, but Victoria failed to settle there and spent much of the next two years shuttling back and forth between England and Spain with her two sons, Brooklyn and Romeo (born in 2002).
 A third son, Cruz, was born in Madrid in February 2005 — but weeks later, the Mirror, a U.K. tabloid, reported that Victoria was returning to live in Britain with the boys.